 Set into the rugged hillside of Tioman Island, Japamala offers a series of accommodation in the form of wooden houses, hillside sarangs and beachside villas, many of which have private plunge pools and wooden sun decks.

 All of the rooms have been designed and built to compliment the surrounding landscape and many profit from wonderful sea views.
 With the addition of two new Luxe Treetop Chalets and a wonderful freeform pool, Japamala continues to be the go to place on the Tioman Island.

 - Day Spa

 - Freeform Swimming pool

-If you can drag yourself away from your sun lounger there are numerous boat trips on offer to visit the island or do some fishing.
-It is also possible to embark on some diving or kayaking.
-Away from the water the interior of the island is teeming with flora, fauna and birdlife and there are plenty of simple treks available to explore as well as the option to visit a neighbouring village.
+If you can drag yourself away from your sun lounger there are numerous boat trips on offer to visit the islands.
+Try your hand at fishing.
+The hotel has kayaks to use close to shore To explore further afield book a diving trip out to the reef to swim with the sharks.
+Onshore, the interior of the island is teeming with birdlife and there are plenty of simple treks available to explore.
+Why not visit the neighbouring village.